12 Sales Operations KPIs Every Leader Should Be Measuring

 A higher sales efficiency score demonstrates that your team is doing more with less.
 They are generating increased revenue without proportionate increases in resource investment.
 That's a pretty clear indicator of a robust sales process.

-Tracking this KPI will empower you to make necessary improvements in your operations and help you get the most out of your existing resources.
+Tracking this KPI will empower you to make necessary improvements in your operations and help you maximize the value of your existing resources.
 It can motivate strategies toward leaner operations that maintain or boost productivity without ballooning costs.

 Track Sales Operations for Success